ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 measurement.
 Measurements can have class, instance or group scope.
 This is typically determined by the triple's environment.

-Class measurements apply generally to all the Attesters in the given class.
+Class measurements apply generally to all the Attesters in a given class.

 Instance measurements apply to a specific Attester instance.
 Environments identified by a class identifier have measurements that are common to the class.
 Environments identified by an instance identifier have measurements that